entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ```sh
 ent prj get-plugin-id --auto --repo=<BUNDLE-REPO-URL>
 ```
+The helpers `get bundle id` and `get plugin id` have also been added to `ent ecr` to calculate and display the bundle and plugin names related to Custom Resources.
 ## Bundle Commands
 Use the `ent bundler` command to prepare a bundle for publication or extract a bundle from an application